-The Bruce County Winter Road Conditions and Closures Reporting will start November 16 2017
+The Bruce County Winter Road Conditions and Closures Reporting started November 19 2018

 The objective of this Policy is to establish a desirable Level of Service for Winter Maintenance on Bruce County Roads.
 The County recognizes Ontario Regulation 239/02 made under the Municipal Act entitled "Minimum Maintenance Standards for Municipal Highways".
 This Standard focuses on response time and a completion time for the winter maintenance activity.
 The County also wishes to recognize a higher level of maintenance on Class 2 & 3 roads.
 This higher level of maintenance consists of an objective to reach a "center bare" surface condition.
 For the purpose of winter maintenance, Bruce County roads are considered classified as described on the attached map entitled 'Road Classification'.

 The County Highway Department will attempt to provide the best winter maintenance efforts given the resources available and given the weather conditions.
 Yet, during certain hours and under certain weather conditions roads may become snow covered.
 Drivers will be expected to use extra care in these situations.